Need to Know: Loudoun Changes Temporary Sign Rules; New State Law Addresses HOA’s Treatment of Signs

 What has not changed is the requirement to obtain permission in advance of placing a sign on private property.
 REALTORS® should always obtain permission from home owners before they place signs on private property.

 Also, what has not changed are the requirements concerning the need to obtain a permit in order to place signs on private property in Loudoun County.
-In Loudoun County, real estate brokers may obtain a sign permit all temporary signs and real estate agents under his/her brokerage.
+In Loudoun County, real estate brokers may obtain a sign permit for all temporary signs and real estate agents under his/her brokerage.
 Click here for more information about obtaining a sign permit.

 State-wide Change on POA/COA Treatment of Real Estate Signs